Yarrow for Oral Care

 I replaced toothpaste with very simple tooth-brushing ingredients, which I felt worked much better than toothpastes to keep my mouth healthy.

-(I also learned a lot about the nutritional principles that could have enabled me to keep my teeth, but that’s a whole other story.)
+(I also learned a lot about the nutritional principles that could have enabled me to keep my teeth if I'd learn them a lot sooner, but that’s a whole other story.)

 My toothpaste boycott was interrupted by the birth of our second child and a big move from the US back to my home country of Australia, both of which happened in 2011.